shonkam/ReaktorAssignment/README.md

 ## About the app

-The basic idea is that the wanted product type to be listed is selected in the client
+Firstly the user selects the wanted product type to be listed in the client

-After this the client sents a request to a server which will take care of API-calls to the customer´s badapi
+After this the client sents a request to a server which will take care of API-calls to the customer´s api

-Server will make multiple requests and will build a single array containing all the product information including its availability
+Server will make multiple requests and will build a single array containing all the product information including it´s availability

-Server will then return this array and the client will render this array into a table
+Server will then return this array to the client and it will then render this array into a table, which contains all the entries by selected product type

 ## Evaluation

-Over 95% of the work was done in 2 days and that shows in for example in error handling and as a structure of the project
+Over 95% of the work was done in 2 days and it shows in for example in error handling and as a structure of the project

 The solution is great by presenting all the entries by product type at once and handling all the data processing in the server side

-The obvious con is that since the api which provides the availability info is so incredibly slow, the server can´t provide response fast
+The obvious con is that since the api which provides the availability info is so incredibly slow, the server is unable to provide a response fast

 ## Closing

 I had a great 2 days while working on this assignment!
-While I´m not happy with the result as it certainly lacks certain aspects which would require some time to think through, I definitely learned and gained experience working with web development while working on this assignment
+While I´m not happy with the result as it certainly lacks certain aspects which would require some time from me to think through, I definitely learned and gained experience working on web development while working on this assignment

 ## Assignment